-The School of Design offers a practice-based MRes pathway built on the wide range of our design research exploring the space between society and technology supported by expertise spanning Innovation Design Engineering, Global Innovation Design, Design Products, Healthcare Design, Service Design, Vehicle Design and Intelligent Mobility.
+The School of Design offers a practice-based MRes Pathway built on the wide range of our design research, which explores the space between society and technology supported by expertise spanning across Innovation Design Engineering, Global Innovation Design, Design Products, Healthcare Design, Service Design, Vehicle Design and Intelligent Mobility, Fashion and Textiles.

 For further information or to arrange a conversation about the MRes degree, email firstname.lastname@example.org